wahinipa/cupboard/documentation/user_manual.md

 ### Catalog Role
 The catalog role allows a person to modify the hierarchy of Things.
-They can decide that Shoes needs to be further subdivided into Regular, Sandals and Snow Boots.
+They could decide that Shoes needs to be further subdivided into Regular, Sandals and Snow Boots.
 This role is a bit of a superpower, so it should be used carefully because it will affect all groups and places.